lfex/ltest/README.rst

 particular type (e.g., unit, integration, etc.) are distinguished by a module name prefix.

-For a working example of such a structure, see the layout of the ``lfeunit`` project itself: it uses just such a setup.
+For a working example of such a structure, see the layout of the ``lunit`` project itself: it uses just such a setup.